 What damages can I claim for if I have been involved in a cycling accident?

-The typical types of compensation and damages that you may be able to claim for include:
+If you have suffered a cycling injury due to the negligence of someone else, the typical types of compensation and damages that you may be able to claim for include:

-Personal physical injuries: Injuries incurred as a result of the cycling accident including broken bones, fractures, head and spinal injuries, trauma to internal organs and eye damage.
+Physical injuries: Injuries incurred as a result of the cycling accident including broken bones, fractures, head and spinal injuries, trauma to internal organs and eye damage.

 Psychological damage: You may have suffered psychological damage as a result of the accident that you were involved in.
 Your may be able to claim compensation for this as long as we can prove that this is a direct result of the accident.